AppDaemon/appdaemon/docs/APPGUIDE.rst

 Most service calls to date have been "fire and forget" - the service call is made and control is returned to the App immediately.
-This has the benefit of keeping things moving along which AppDaemon likes, but the downside of this is that you have to hope that the service call went through OK, and your app won't be given information on any errors that may have occured.
+This has the benefit of keeping things moving along which AppDaemon likes, but the downside of this is that you have to hope that the service call went through OK, and your app won't be given information on any errors that may have occurred.
 Also, sometimes we may want to get specific information back from a service call, as the use of AppDaemon internal service calls is a powerful way of modularizing and communicating between apps.

 With the above in mind, service calls have recently had a few enhancements to improve this aspect of operation.